dropmeaword/how-to-read-software/PITCHME.md

 }
 ```

-(this is the same language you used in Arduino projects)
+(this is the same language you use in Arduino projects, though the Arduino integrated development environment or IDE, likes to conceal this fact from us and give us a more accessible starting point)

 ---